amihsan/quiz-app/README.md

 docker-compose -f docker-compose-dev.yml up --build -d
 ```

-##### For Production:
+## 🌍 Cloud Deployment on AWS EC2

+This project is deployed using GitHub Actions for CI/CD.
 For production (Let's Encrypt) certbot is used to apply ssl/tls.
 The app is deployed on EC2 AWS.
 You need a valid domain configured with Route 53.
 Follow the next steps bellow:

+### Setting Up GitHub Secrets

+For continuous deployment via GitHub Actions, the following GitHub secrets must be configured in your repository:

+- `EC2_HOST_DNS`: Your AWS EC2 public ip.
+- `EC2_USERNAME`: Your EC2 user name.
+- `EC2_SSH_KEY`: The SSH private key (PEM file) to connect to your EC2 instance
+- `EC2_TARGET_DIR`: Your project directory in EC2
+- `DOCKER_USERNAME`: Your Docker Hub username
+- `DOCKER_PASSWORD`: Your Docker Hub password

+You can set these in the repository by navigating to **Settings > Secrets > Actions**.

+### Deployment Steps

+#### Manual Deployment

 First clone the github repository to ec2 instance and then go inside the project root directory in ec2.
 Need to create two seperate .env in frontend and backend directory.Then